14 recommended sites to find journalism jobs in 2022

 ContentGrow

-Established in 2019, ContentGrow is a managed talent network and workflow app for global content teams.
-It connects journalism talent in the US and Asia with brands and media companies around the world, on an invite-only basis.
+Founded in 2019, ContentGrow is a unique talent network and workflow tool designed for global content teams.
+It exclusively connects US and Asian journalism talent with brands and media companies worldwide on an invitation-only basis.

-Implementing a marketplace business model, all the work takes place inside the platform.
-Assignments go from story ideation to submission, edits, and revisions, then ultimately to final check before approval and payment.
+Utilizing a marketplace model, ContentGrow centralizes the workflow on its platform.
+The process encompasses everything from story ideation to submission, including edits, revisions, and a final check before approval and payment.

-ContentGrow also provides an online portfolio for participating freelancers, which you can use to showcase your past writing samples to potential clients outside the network.
-Freelancers can join by building their portfolio here.
+For freelancers, ContentGrow offers an additional benefit: an online portfolio space.
+This feature enables freelancers to showcase their past writing samples to potential clients outside the network.
+Freelancers can join by creating and building their portfolio on ContentGrow.

 Mediabistro